 VGIS-1 Vendor Organization VGIS-1.1 Vendor Privacy VGIS-1.1.1 The Vendor must demonstrate adherence to the principles of "privacy by design and by default" in the architecture, development, and operation of all products and services provided to the Gaming Enterprise.
-VGIS-1.1.2 The Vendor must provide documented privacy impact assessments and design documentation demonstrating compliance with privacy by design principles.
-VGIS-1.1.3 The Vendor must provide functionalities and documentation supporting the Gaming Enterprise's compliance with relevant data privacy laws (e.g., GDPR, CCPA), including consent management and data subject rights fulfillment.
+VGIS-1.1.2 The Vendor must provide functionalities and documentation supporting the Gaming Enterprise's compliance with relevant data privacy laws (e.g., GDPR, CCPA), including consent management and data subject rights fulfillment.
 VGIS-1.2 Responsible Disclosure VGIS-1.2.1 The Vendor must disclose any security vulnerabilities of their products and/or services to all Gaming Enterprises who have purchased them.
-VGIS-1.2.2 The Vendor must establish a policy and associated process for dealing with responsible disclosures, which identifies where reports should be made and how rapidly they will be assessed and acted on, if necessary.
-VGIS-1.3 Security Incident Collaboration and Response VGIS-1.3.1 The Vendor must have established and documented processes for effective collaboration with all impacted Gaming Enterprises during any security incident that affects the business applications and other ancillary solutions provided.
-VGIS-1.3.2 The Vendor must notify affected Gaming Enterprises without undue delay upon identification and confirmation of a security incident.
-VGIS-1.3.3 The Vendor must have established processes for collaborating with involved Gaming Enterprises during security incidents that affect the provided service.
-This includes timely notification, information sharing, and coordinated response and recovery efforts.
-VGIS-1.3.4 The Vendor must provide timely and accurate updates, including: a.
+VGIS-1.2.2 The Vendor must establish a policy and associated process for dealing with responsible disclos identifies where reports should be made and how rapidly they will be assessed and acted on, if VGIS-1.3 Security Incident Collaboration and Response VGIS-1.3.1 VGIS-1.3.1 The Vendor must have established and documented processes for effective collaboration with all impacted Gaming Enterprises during any security incident that affects the business applications and other ancillar solutions provided.
+VGIS-1.3.2 The Vendor must notify affected Gaming Enterprises without undue delay upon identification of a security incident.
+VGIS-1.3.3 The Vendor must have established processes for collaborating with involved Gaming Enterprises duri VGIS-1.3.4 The Vendor must provide timely and accurate updates, including: a.
 Nature and scope of the incident; b.
 Systems or data impacted; c.
 Known or suspected cause; d.
 Mitigation actions underway; and e.
 Recommended patron actions.
 VGIS-1.3.5 The Vendor must actively coordinate with the Gaming Enterprise to: a.
-Contain the incident; b.
-Restore affected services; c.
+Contain the incident b.
+Restore affected services c.
 Support forensic investigation if required; and d.
 Prevent recurrence through corrective actions.
-VGIS-2 Accounts and Privilege Management VGIS-2.1 VGIS-2.1.1 The Vendor must ensure that all account-related activities or privilege-related activities, including creation, modification, and deletion or removal of accounts and privileges, are fully logged and monitored for the purpose of supporting periodic audit and investigations.
+VGIS-2 Accounts and Privilege Management VGIS-2.1 Accounts and Privilege Activity Logs VGIS-2.1.1 The Vendor must ensure that all account-related activities or privilege-related activities, including creation, modification, and deletion or removal of accounts and privileges, are fully logged and monitored for the purpose of supporting periodic audit and investigations.
 VGIS-2.1.2 In cases where account-related activities or privilege-related activities are initiated by the Vendor, the system must: a.
 Generate real-time alerts to the Gaming Enterprise's designated security contact(s); b.
 Generate real-time event logs compliant with required log transfer and accessibility controls; c.
-Record detailed logs including the time stamp, initiating user or system, nature of the change, and affected account(s); and d.
+Record detailed logs including the time stamp, initiating user or system, nature of the change, and affected account(s); d.
 Ensure all logs are tamper-evident and retained in accordance with the Gaming Enterprise's logging and audit retention policies.